elvomka/eu-energy-label/README.md

 # eu-energy-label

-A Web Component to show an EU Energy Label
+A (vanilla) Web Component to show an EU Energy Label.

 ## Demo